By Audley Morocco specialist Brigitte

 There are several types of accommodation for two or even three-day hikes from Imlil.
-On multi-day hikes, it’s possible to stay with a Berber family or camp out on the hillsides.
+On multi-day hikes, it’s possible to stay with a Amazigh family or camp out on the hillsides.

 Camping here does not mean roughing it: you are accompanied by a guide and a private chef while a mule carries your luggage.
 Tents are comfortable, with proper mattresses and separate sanitary facilities, including a Portaloo-style toilet housed within a separate tent.

 Alternatively, you could stop overnight at the tiny Toubkal Lodge, which was built along sustainable principles in partnership with local people.
 Rooms are fairly basic but all are en suite with underfloor heating and a wood-burning stove.